Romanndev/SVapp/README.md

 1. **Data Reading:** The application reads a list of target tickers from a text file named `list_of_tickers.txt`.
 2. **Data Parsing:** The script fetches the required financial metrics from the [Yahoo Finance (CA)](https://ca.finance.yahoo.com/) website.
-3. **Calculation & Storage:** The fair value is calculated based on the collected data, and the results are then saved to a local SQLite database (`BD_tickers.sqlite`).
+3. **Calculation & Storage:** The fair value is calculated based on the collected data, and the results are then saved to a local SQLite database (`DB_tickers.sqlite`).

 ---